-Our elder abuse statistics are based on the latest data from the OVC, CDC, NIH, and NCEA.
+Our elder abuse statistics are based on data from the OVC, CDC, NIH, and NCEA.

 How Common Is Elder Abuse?